Master's in Teacher Education

 Graduates of UNCG education programs work in over 75% of North Carolina’s public-school districts.

 Whether your goal is to work in elementary schools, secondary schools, or higher education, the Department of Teacher Education and Higher Education (TEHE) provides the best possible preparation and support.
 It develops leaders who want to make a difference in the lives of learners.
+Its in-person and online options ensure flexibility for working teachers.

 the master’s of education Program Distinctions